Photo by Lauren Connelly (2019)

 In 2018 Kylie was the recipient of the New Critics Award by Kill Your Darlings, and their essay ‘I’m trying to tell you I’m not okay’ was longlisted for The Lifted Brow & RMIT non/fictionLab Prize for Experimental Non-fiction.
 Kylie has gratefully received project funding from the Australia Council for the Arts, Arts South Australia and the Copyright Agency.

-Amongst their advocacy work, Kylie is a consumer (lived experience) advocate on the External Strategic Advisory Board for Flinders University’s Caring Future Institute.
+Amongst their advocacy work, Kylie was an inaugural consumer (lived experience) advocate on the External Strategic Advisory Board for Flinders University’s Caring Future Institute.
+Kylie also mentors – both through funded programs, manuscript assessments and informal supports – disabled writers from marginalised genders and is the disability advocate on Splinter Journal’s founding Advisory Committee.